 |Denoiser||Select a denoiser to use for the lightmap target.
 The options are:

 Optix: The NVIDIA Optix denoiser is an AI accelerated denoiser that reduces noise in baked lightmaps.
-It requires an NVIDIA GPU with 4GB+ VRAM and driver version 390+, and is only supported on the Windows platform.
+It requires an NVIDIA GeForce, Quadro, or Tesla GPU with Maxwell or newer generation architecture, using driver version R495.89 or above.
+Optix is only supported on Windows.

 RadeonPro: The RadeonPro denoiser is an AI accelerated denoiser that reduces noise in baked lightmaps.
 It requires an OpenCL capable GPU with 4GB+ VRAM.